github/codeql/javascript/documentation/library-customization.rst

 ~~~~~~~~~~~~~~~~

 The ``semmle.javascript.frameworks.HTTP`` module defines many abstract classes that can be extended
-to implement support for new web frameworks.
+to implement support for new web server frameworks.
 These classes, in turn, are used by some of the
-security queries (such as the cross-site scripting queries) to define sources and sinks, so these
+security queries (such as the reflected cross-site scripting query) to define sources and sinks, so
-queries will automatically benefit from the additional modeling.
+these queries will automatically benefit from the additional modeling.

+Similarly, the ``semmle.javascript.frameworks.ClientRequests`` module defines an abstract class for
+modeling client-side HTTP requests.
+It comes with built-in support for a number of popular
+frameworks, and you can add support for new frameworks by extending the abstract class.

-Similarly, the ``semmle.javascript.frameworks.SQL`` module defines abstract classes for modeling SQL
+The ``semmle.javascript.frameworks.SQL`` module defines abstract classes for modeling SQL
 connector libraries, and the ``semmle.javascript.JsonParsers`` and
 ``semmle.javascript.frameworks.XML`` modules for modeling JSON and XML parsers, respectively.